Appolinarina/MusicVisuals/README.md

   This code combines audio processing with graphical visualization in a Processing environment.
 It loads and analyzes an audio track using Minim, utilizing FFT data to control a 3D model's rotation and a particle system that reacts dynamically to the music.
 Users can interact through a    control panel to manage audio playback.
 <img width="761" alt="Screenshot 2024-04-27 at 12 15 32" src="https://github.com/Appolinarina/MusicVisuals/assets/124153153/794b0a75-68fb-440b-8237-dabb7dcdee93">
 Particle.java (Particle System):
   This class defines particles with attributes such as position, velocity, and acceleration.
-These particles visually interpret the audio by changing movement and appearance based on the sound's amplitude and frequency, providing a dynamic audio-visual experien ce.
+These particles visually interpret the audio by changing movement and appearance based on the sound's amplitude and frequency, providing a dynamic audio-visual experience.
 ControlPanel.java (User Interface):
   The ControlPanel class manages a user interface with playback controls (play, stop, rewind) and a toggleable sidebar for additional settings.
 User inputs control the sidebar’s visibility, enhancing the application's interactivity.
 <img width="764" alt="Screenshot 2024-04-27 at 12 16 18" src="https://github.com/Appolinarina/MusicVisuals/assets/124153153/181a451c-f5dc-460f-8116-09ccb2f4e51d">